 If section 14 liability has been claimed and determined on the basis of a frank injury and the employee later seeks to reformulate the claim as a ‘disease’, decision makers at second-tier review should decline to deal with that matter under the current claim and invite the employee to submit a new disease-based claim under section 54 of the SRC Act, and subsequently only deal with the new claim on that basis.

-Alternatively, it is open to a decision maker to choose to deal with a new disease-based claim on its merits under the existing ‘injury (other than a disease)’ claim, however the AAT will have jurisdiction to review both claimed conditions/methods of causation in any subsequent application for review (per Ellison).
+Alternatively, it is open to a decision maker to choose to deal with a new disease-based claim on its merits under the existing ‘injury (other than a disease)’ claim, however the ART will have jurisdiction to review both claimed conditions/methods of causation in any subsequent application for review (per Ellison).

-Where an applicant seeks to reformulate their claim to raise new conditions or substantially new issues of causation for the first time in proceedings before the AAT, Comcare and licensees are entitled to investigate those matters raised and may take either of the following actions:
+Where an applicant seeks to reformulate their claim to raise new conditions or substantially new issues of causation for the first time in proceedings before the ART, Comcare and licensees are entitled to investigate those matters raised and may take either of the following actions:

 • seek an adjournment of the matter to allow new evidence to be considered/obtained, or